ResearchComputing/CURC_Metrics_Tutorial/README.md

 1. __Command-line__: the "slurmtools" module

-  * How many SUs have I used recently?
+  * How many Service Units ("SUs") have I used recently?
   * Who is using all of the SUs on my group's account?
   * What jobs have I run over the past few days?
   * What is my priority?